Marlamin/blog/blog/2025-05-25-new-engine/index.md

 As for internals, I can't say I had experience with looking at e.g. the rendering system or the network system at the time, but common sense dictates that given WoW looked wildly different and was built as an MMO instead of an RTS, these systems weren't exactly the same outside of the similar graphics API or data transfer protocols they targeted at the time.

 ### A timeline of changes
 Most of the changes to the WoW engine obviously came after its initial release in 2004.
 The earlier on the less detailed information the community has on internal changes, but I'll do my best to add any and all I find.
-For sanity reasons I'm ignoring all the changes Blizzard did before the original Retail release in the 0.x alpha/betas.
+For sanity reasons I'm ignoring all the changes Blizzard did before the original Retail release in the 0.x alpha/betas as well as any interface/API-related changes, you can check the [Warcraft Wiki](https://warcraft.wiki.gg/wiki/API_change_summaries) for the latter.
 If no version is specified a change came with the pre-patch/expansion itself.

 #### Glossary
 - **M2**: File format for character, creature, doodad, spell and other animated/smaller models. ([Wiki](https://wowdev.wiki/M2))